The CRAQ 2015 meeting will take place from May 6 to 8 at the "Auberge du Lac-à-l'Eau-Claire" in Mauricie

 Room booking form (submit to the inn directly) is available in PDF or DOCX

-The meeting program will be available soon
+The meeting program is available :

 Registration here or return to your registration form.